 President and CEO, Yacht StarShip Cruises & Events

 Troy Manthey took the helm of the 180-foot, $8-million luxury dining vessel, Yacht Starship, shortly after its construction in 2000 in Biloxi, Mississippi.
-Manthey discovered Tampa in January 2001 when Yacht StarShip was chartered for the world-class annual Gasparilla Invasion/Celebration for Superbowl weekend.
-Shortly afterward, he permanently relocated the Yacht StarShip to Tampa Bay’s vibrant Channelside entertainment district in downtown Tampa.
+Manthey discovered Tampa in January 2001 when Yacht StarShip was chartered for the world-class annual Gasparilla Invasion/Celebration for Super Bowl weekend.
+Shortly afterward, he permanently relocated the Yacht StarShip to Tampa Bay’s vibrant Channelside entertainment district, now Sparkman Wharf, in Downtown Tampa.
 In May 2007, Yacht Starship opened its 2nd location in Clearwater Beach with the Yacht Starship II and has subsequently added Yacht Starship III (2014) and Yacht Starship IV (2016).
-In 2009 Mr. Manthey became the sole owner of Yacht Starship Dining Cruises, LLC, which employees 145 people.
-February 2016, Yacht Starship opened Pirate Water Taxi, LLC a daily water taxi service with 15 stops and (5) vessels in Downtown Tampa.
+In 2009 Manthey became the sole owner of Yacht Starship Dining Cruises, LLC, which employees 145 people.
+February 2016, Yacht Starship opened Pirate Water Taxi, LLC a daily water taxi service with 15 stops and five vessels in Downtown Tampa.
 Most recently (February 2020), Yacht StarShip added a pirate ship, Lost Pearl, to its fleet of dining yachts and water taxis in Downtown Tampa.

 Since 2001, Manthey has developed deep roots in Tampa Bay’s civic and business communities.
 He is a Leadership Tampa graduate 2003 who also serves on the Board of Directors (Chair) for Visit Tampa Bay, Friends of the Riverwalk, Hillsborough County Hotel Motel Association, S.S.
 American Victory Museum Ship, Port of Tampa Maritime Industries Association and Florida Restaurant and Lodging Association Pinellas Chapter.
 He is the founder of the Tampa Attractions Association, which merged with Friends of the Riverwalk.
 The Greater Tampa Chamber of Commerce awarded Yacht StarShip Dining Cruises the 2016 Small Business of the Year in the 51-250 Employee category.
 Manthey was awarded the Ambassador of the Year for tourism in Hillsborough County in 2017.